kubernetes/enhancements/keps/sig-autoscaling/5030-attach-limit-autoscaler/README.md

 This feature has no interaction with kubelet and other components running on the node.

-However, if this feature is enabled in kube-scheduler (not part of CAS but externally running kube-scheduler) and CAS is older has has this feature disabled, then we may run into an issue where CAS creates a node to satisfy pod requirements, but kube-scheduler will not schedule pods to the node until CSI driver is installed.
+However, if this feature is enabled in kube-scheduler (not part of CAS but externally running kube-scheduler) and CAS is older and has this feature disabled, then we may run into an issue where CAS creates a node to satisfy pod requirements, but kube-scheduler will not schedule pods to the node until CSI driver is installed.